askshreesen/Coinflip-Frontend/README.md

-Here's a polished and professional `README.md` file for your **Coinflip-Frontend** project.
-This will help users understand what your app does, how to run it, and how to contribute or deploy it.

----

 ## 🪙 Coinflip Game DApp

 > A sleek, multi-chain on-chain **Coin Flip Game** built with **Next.js**, **Ethers.js**, and full **wallet/chain integration**.
 Supports networks like **Base, Sepolia, Monad, Somnia, Ethereum, Optimism, Linea, and more**.